otrebor1979/ha-monitor-api/readme.md

 # Home Assistant - Monitoring API

 Welcome to the lightweight "ha-monitor-api" project!

+This is mine fork of the original [`ned-kelly/ha-monitor-api`](https://github.com/ned-kelly/ha-monitor-api) project, merged with
+* something from [`cazbrat/ha-monitor-api`](https://github.com/cazbrat/ha-monitor-api) fork project
+* something from [`andreasbrett/ha-monitor-api`](https://github.com/andreasbrett/ha-monitor-api) fork project
+* something from my own :)

 This is a quick-and-dirty lightweight API _(knocked out in an evening)_ designed to expose the system's current metrics _(such as disk, network, cpu/temperature etc)_ as a simple JSON endpoint that your Home Assistant instance can query.